mounicam/BiSECT/our_model/README.md

 # Pre-trained models

-You can perform generation with one of models using the following command.
+You can perform generation with one of our proposed models using the following command.
+Download the checkpoints from [here](https://drive.google.com/drive/u/0/folders/1cI7jK7sq3flLarcTe9PXVRXZqcwuDeSz).
+We recommend using ```ourmodel_bisect.pt``` checkpoint.

 ```
 sh generate.sh <input file> <output file> <checkpoint path>
 ```

-Download the checkpoints from [here](https://drive.google.com/drive/u/0/folders/1cI7jK7sq3flLarcTe9PXVRXZqcwuDeSz).

 # Training